Intent Laundering: AI Safety Datasets Are Not What They Seem: Examples of Intent-Laundered Revisions and Model Responses

 \section{Examples of Intent-Laundered Revisions and Model Responses}

 We present examples of actual model responses to intent-laundered revisions.
-Figure~\ref{fig:intent-laundered-revision-ex1} presents a response from Gemini 3 Pro to a revision based on a data point from the AdvBench dataset.
-Similarly, Figure~\ref{fig:intent-laundered-revision-ex2} shows a response from Claude Sonnet 3.7 to a revision based on a data point from the HarmBench dataset.
-As shown, all responses are unsafe, detailed, and transferable to real-world contexts, despite being framed as abstract scenarios.
+Figure~\ref{fig:intent-laundered-revision-ex1} shows a response from Gemini~3 Pro to a revision based on a data point from the AdvBench dataset.
+Similarly, Figure~\ref{fig:intent-laundered-revision-ex2} shows a response from Claude Sonnet~3.7 to a revision based on a data point from the HarmBench dataset.
+In both cases, the model responses are unsafe, detailed, and transferable to real-world contexts, despite being framed as abstract scenarios.